online submission instructions

 What do I need to do about copyright?

-Where should I put my response to a review of my article?
+Where should I put my response to the review of my article?

 You should generally respond to review comments by e-mailing the Co-editor handling your article using the contact co-editor tab on the article review page; if your article has been revised it should also be re-uploaded at this stage, see below.
 Short responses to review comments may be pasted or typed into the space provided at the foot of the upload revision tab.